pauljunsukhan/throatmicdata/README.md

 2. **Character Limits**
    - Total characters: 60-200
    - Average word length: 3-12 characters

+> **Note**: The `SentenceFilter` class performs an initial quick filter to check if a sentence already exists in `sentences.json`, `used_sentences.json`, or `trashed_sentences.json`.
+This ensures that duplicate or previously discarded sentences are not reprocessed, maintaining dataset quality and diversity.
+> Additionally, all British spellings are converted to American spellings using `pyenchant` to ensure consistency across the dataset.

 ### Stage 2: Linguistic Analysis
 Uses spaCy's medium English model (en_core_web_md) for: